Samer-Ismael/Clicker/README.md

 # **Clicker**

 Clicker is a straightforward and effective app designed to help you train your cat using clicker techniques.
-Unlike many other apps, Clicker is completely free and ad-free, providing a seamless experience for you and your feline friend.
+Unlike many other apps, Clicker is completely free and ad-free.

-## **Features**-**Simple and Intuitive**: Easy-to-use interface, perfect for quick and efficient training sessions.
--**Ad-Free**: Enjoy an uninterrupted training experience without any annoying ads.
--**Free to Use**: No hidden costs or in-app purchases.
-Clicker is completely free.
+## **Features**-**Simple and Intuitive**: Click and you will hear a sound.
+It's that simple.
+No need to navigate through menus or settings.
+Made because I couldn't find a simple clicker app that was free and ad-free,

 ## **Getting Started**